ONSdigital/eq-author-app/eq-author/README.md

 ### Integration tests

-Author's integration testing is run using the Cypress framework and can be run using the following commands provided author is already running with AUTH disabled using the `REACT_APP_ENABLE_AUTH=false` env variable:
+Author's integration testing is run using the Cypress framework and can be run using the following commands:

 - `yarn test:integration`